andersqiu/python-tk-2048/README.md

 Make sure the `tkinter` module is available for your Python interpreter.
 * For Linux system, the tk package may not be installed by default.
 So you need to install it first.

-  - For Ubuntu and Debian based Linux distributions:
+  - For Ubuntu and Debian based distributions:
   ```
   $ sudo apt-get install python-tk 	# For Python 2.x
   $ sudo apt-get install python3-tk 	# For Python 3.x